Top 4 Challenges In Implementing Intelligent Automation

 #3 Employee resistance to change

 Technology is just one aspect of intelligent automation.
 The human factor is also essential.
 From the beginning, businesses need to carefully consider how coming changes to roles, processes, tasks, and ways of working will affect employees.
-Even at the organizations surveyed by Deloitte that were in the process of scaling intelligent automation, 58% had not yet performed this kind of assessment.
+Even at the organizations surveyed by Deloitte that was in the process of scaling intelligent automation, 58% had not yet performed this kind of assessment.
 This view of intelligent automation—leaving the human out of the picture—is myopic and will not pay off in the long term.

 A holistic approach is needed that promotes resiliency and adaptivity by focusing first and foremost on the employees.
 More than half of enterprises surveyed by Deloitte (59%) are retraining employees on process skills like active listening and critical thinking, and an equal number are providing retraining in cognitive abilities such as creativity and problem-solving.